-Debtor states in his complaint that his debts were discharged when the state criminal prosecution began.
+Debtor states in his complaint that his debts were discharged when the state criminal prosecutions began.
 As such, this demonstrates greater and more immediate danger than in the Barnette case.
 Id.
 In the Barnette case, the court stated that where there had been no criminal conviction of the debtor and no discharge of the debt, there was no immediate or great threat of injury.
 Id. at 1252.
-Debtor alleges facts which he urges the Court to consider as an exceptional circumstance under Younger so as to warrant enjoining the state criminal prosecution.
+Debtor alleges facts which he urges the Court to consider as an exceptional circumstance under Younger so as to warrant enjoining the state criminal prosecutions.

-Debtor alleges that his prosecution is being conducted in bad faith and articulates facts that indicate bad faith on the part of Mr. Mann and DBS in swearing out a warrant against him.
-Debtor further alleges that because the \$8,000 debt owed to DBS cannot be traced to supplies used for a particular homeowner, Defendant Milam could not have had a reasonable expectation that he could obtain a valid conviction where the intent to defraud a particular homeowner is a necessary element of the crime.
-Debtor states that without such reasonable expectation, the prosecution was commenced in bad faith.
+Debtor alleges that his prosecutions are being conducted in bad faith and articulates facts that indicate bad faith on the part of Mr. Mann and DBS in swearing out a warrant against him.
+Debtor further alleges that because the money owed to DBS and Bankston cannot be traced to supplies used for a particular homeowner, Defendants could not have had a reasonable expectation that they could obtain a valid conviction where the intent to defraud a particular homeowner is a necessary element of the crime.
+Debtor states that without such reasonable expectation, the prosecutions were commenced in bad faith.